Neirea/e-commerce-1/README.md

 ## Client technologies:

 -   React with Typescript
--   Initialized with Vite
+-   Developed with Vite
 -   Bootstrap for styling
--   Apollo Client for state management
+-   Tanstack Query for async state management
 -   Deployed on Netlify

 ## Server features: